tiiiecherle/osx_install_config/README.md

 The lines in the `.../list/backup_restore_list.txt` specify the files and folders to be backed up or restored.

 All lines that get backed up or restored start by an m (master) or u (user) and the script does a syntax check of the file at the beginning.
 Commented lines are ignored and the echo lines will be displayed in the Terminal while running.

+Over time the script gathered more and more backup options for different purposes.
+To make usage for multiple users easier and faster it can be run with profiles.
+More information can be found in the comments inside the script and in the example profile.
+To run the script with a profile copy the example profile and name it `backup_profile_USER.txt`.
+Change USER to your logged in macOS username.

 Here is why there is a master and a user folder.
 As I admin more than one mac that are not kept up to date every time with all apps and settings.
 That's why I splitted it up to a master and user restore.
 Everything that is marked as master will be restored from a selected master backup, all entries marked as user will be restored from the selected user backup.
 Master and user backups can be selected when running `run_restore_script.command`.